 Persuasive writing consists of using power words, logical arguments, and emotional connections to move your readers to action.
 In affiliate marketing, the words you choose should help your audience decide that the product, service, or software you're promoting is precisely what they need.

-It's about focus!
-Making the reader feel like the center-of-attention can work wonders.
+Making the reader feel like the center-of-attention can also work wonders.
 Words like you and us pull the reader out of their head and into your content.

 All of this boils down to creating emotional connections through your copywriting.
 Choose words that drive readers to feel something.
 That something will depend on what you're selling, but remember to keep your target audience in mind.
 How do you want your reader to feel, and what words will push them in that direction?